charlielizzy/my-first-react-form/README.md

 `npm install`

-To start this application you will need to run 2 sepeate commands.
+To start this application you will need to run 2 seperate commands.

 `npm run start:json-server`